nrfconnect/sdk-nrf/doc/nrf/device_guides/nrf91/nrf91_features.rst

 If you need to perform a major version update (for example, v1.2.x to v1.3.x), you need an external flash with a minimum size of 4 MB.

 Different versions of the LTE modem firmware are available, and these versions are certified for the mobile network operators having their own certification programs.
-See the `Mobile network operator certifications`_ for more information.
+For more information, see the `nRF9161 Mobile network operator certifications`_ or `nRF9160 Mobile network operator certifications`_, depending on the SiP you are using.

 .. note::